 Opening an account with Robinhood can save investors big money on transaction fees.
 The interface of the app is more stripped down than the apps of more traditional brokers like Fidelity or Charles Schwab, but it still offers basic tools and features such as price movement notifications, charts some educational tools, and investment news.

-Robinhood was conceived as a way for young people without a lot of money to buy stocks in a mobile-first experience.
-If you are interested in trading stocks, and you want to figure it out for yourself, Robinhood is an excellent option.
+Robinhood was conceived as a way for young people to buy stocks in a mobile-first experience.
+If you are interested in trading stocks on your own, Robinhood is an excellent option.

 How to Get Started